 - Include key constituencies not represented on core team.

+- General Counsel

+- Residence Life

+- Greek Life

+- Public Safety

-- E.g.: General counsel, residence life, Greek life, public safety, School Resource
+- School Resource Officer

-Officer, school counselors, etc.
+- School Counselors

+- Others

 - Regular meetings and coordination.

 - Training and programming.

 - Interaction with BIT.

 TITLE IX TEAM DISCUSSION QUESTIONS

 - What does your core team look like?

 - Structure.

 - Roles and functions.

 - What does your extended team look like (if applicable)?

 - What is working?

 - What is not working?

 - What would improve your team/s and its/their functioning?